Round-Trip Tutorial 2: String Data → N-gram Graphs → String Graphs → Reconstruction

 string_conversion_results = Dict()

-println("Simulating N-gram to String graph conversions:")
+println("Converting N-gram graphs to String graphs:")

 for (key, result) in ngram_results